spacecatpixel/lokidocs/docs/Lokinet/Guides/ExitNode.md

 title: Loki Documentation | Lokinet Exit Node Guide
-description: Exit nodes allow users to make requests to the wider internet and return those requests through a mixnet.
+description: Exit nodes allow users to make requests to the wider internet and return those requests through a mixnet or onion routing protocol.
 If used correctly, exit nodes allow users to browse the internet privately and without the users IP address being exposed to the server.

 # LokiNET Exit Node Guide

-Exit nodes allow users to make requests to the wider internet and return those requests through a mixnet.
+Exit nodes allow users to make requests to the wider internet and return those requests through a mixnet or onion router.
 If used correctly, exit nodes allow users to browse the internet privately and without the users IP address being exposed to the server.

 ## Client